 Going nature-positive makes business sense

-The private sector has every incentive to account for nature, not just climate change, into its business models, given the potential economic benefits of going nature-positive.
+The private sector has every incentive to account for nature, not just climate change, in its business models, given the potential economic benefits of going nature-positive.
 According to the WEF, nature-positive solutions in green Covid-19 recovery plans could create $10 trillion in business opportunities and 395 million new jobs by 2030.
 Business gains (per year by 2030) include savings of $130 billion for textiles and $870 billion for the automotive sector from creating a circular economy, benefits of $310 billion with a more diversified food system, and so on.

 In financial markets, while the return on sustainable investments has been mixed, such investments have the potential to outperform standard stocks if investors’ tastes become greener.
 University of Chicago research suggests that the outperformance of funds with high sustainability ratings during the pandemic signals that investors are starting to see sustainability as a necessity, not a luxury.